Grant-Giesbrecht/Grant-Giesbrecht.github.io/_posts/projects/2022-12-30-blinkenrechner.md

 * It offers a digital readout signal so the current set frequency can be displayed on 7-segment displays.
 * All of the clock's features are controlled from the computer's front panel, allowing seamless control of the computer's clock.

-This is my homemade 8-bit CPU.
-Find out more my homemade CPU on my [Hackaday](https://hackaday.io/project/99893-blinkenrechner) page.
+There's a lot more to this project than I can fit in one article.
+You can find out more my homemade CPU on my [Hackaday](https://hackaday.io/project/99893-blinkenrechner) page.
 <!--more-->

 <div class="row">